wgroeneveld/go-jamming/README.md

 Happens automatically through `PUT /webmention/:domain/:token`!
 Links that are discovered as `rel="pingback"` that **do not** already have a webmention link will be processed as XML-RPC requests to be send.

+### 3. Keep track of mentions

+#### 3.1 `GET /feed/[domain]/[token]`

+To keep track of all incoming mentions, simply subscribe to the above URL for each of your domains using your favorite RSS reader.

+Mentions to approve also appear in the feed, together with links to accept or reject them with a single click!
+(See below, section "mentions in moderation").

+#### 3.2 SMTP `localhost`

+Messages of incoming mentions can also be sent via e-mail if you have a localhost SMTP server setup.
+See the `INSTALL.md` for more instructions and config parameters on how to do so.

 ---

 ## Troubleshooting